AMIGO: a Data-Driven Calibration of the JWST Interferometer: The Effective Detector Model

 \subsubsection{Neural Network Implementation \& Architecture}

-The non-linear ramp employs a recurrent architecture to mirror the time evolution of the \ac{bfe}.
-Provided with the oversampled illuminance $I$ and a charge distribution $q_t$, it seeks to predict the charge distribution at the time step $q_{t+1}$.
+The non-linear ramp employs a recurrent neural architecture, behaving as a discretised neural ordinary differential equation~\citep{kidger2022} and mirroring the differential equation time evolution of the \ac{bfe} as shown in \citet{bfe_miri}.
+Provided with the oversampled illuminance $I$ and a charge distribution $q_t$, it seeks to predict the charge distribution at the time step $q_{t+1}$ 10.

 Using a \ac{cnn} applied to the current charge distribution $q_t$, a set of polynomial distortion coefficients are predicted for each individual pixel.
 These distortion coefficients describe how each individual oversampled illuminance pixel is distorted as it travels through the electric fields of the detector substrate.
 Starting with a 3$\times$3 rectilinear coordinate grid over each output pixel the distortions coefficients are applied, producing a local spatial transformation.
 These distorted coordinates are then used to calculate the overlap fraction from the new position with the neighbouring detector pixels.
 These overlap fractions then form the individual weights of the dynamic per-pixel kernels used to transport charge from the illuminance down to the detector pixels.